Homemade Strawberry Jam

 Instructions

-• Over medium-high heat, bring the mixture to a boil; turn the heat down and continue to simmer for 45 to 50 minutes, or until mixture is thick and reduced.
-Mixture will continue to thicken as it stands.
+• Cook.
+Transfer the berries and the juice into a large saucepan.
+Over medium-high heat, bring the mixture to a boil; turn the heat down and continue to simmer for 45 to 50 minutes, or until the mixture is thick and reduced.
+The mixture will continue to thicken as it stands.

-• Seal with the lids and let completely cool.
+• Fill the jars.
+Remove jars from the oven.
+Transfer the prepared jam into the jars.
+Seal with the lids and let completely cool.

-• Store in a dry, dark place.
+• Store.
+Store in a dry, dark place.
+Refrigerate after opening.

 Notes